 On Working with Influencers

 Another thing I feel is important to share about this new industry is influencer + brand partnerships.
 This isn’t like a consumer product, it’s much more individual to a person’s lifestyle and habits.
 Partnering with someone who has social influencer brings a whole new level to authenticity.
 How does this person use cannabis in their life?
 What is their history with the plant?
+Do they know about the vancouver dispensary no card options, or are they new to the scene?
 Are they willing to open up and talk about it?
 Does their lifestyle fit with the brand of the licenced producer?
 It’s not the same as working with